 In addition, clients have access to the newest technology:

-• Bioness, Lokomat, Saeboflex, Lite Gait, and Balance
+- Bioness, Lokomat, Saeboflex, Lite Gait and Balance Master

 Our Goals For Each Person